-12.3 The Applicant will still need to apply for a premises licence.

-12.4 Applications for a provisional statement shall be dealt with in the same way as an application for a premises licence.

-12.5 The applicant will be required to state the days and hours during which they wish to be authorised to carry on licensable activities.
-The licence will be determined on such terms unless, following the making of relevant representations, the licensing authority considers it necessary to reject the application or vary those terms for the purpose of the licensing objectives.
+- 12.1 Applicants may need to apply for a provisional statement where premises are being constructed, extended, or substantially changed structurally. - 12.2 The licensing authority will accept applications for provisional statements provided that the application complies with prescribed regulation. - 12.3 The applicant will still need to apply for a premises licence. - 12.4 Applications for a provisional statement shall be dealt with in the same way as an application for a premises licence. - 12.5 The Applicant will be required to state the days and hours during which they wish to be authorised to carry on licensable activities.
+The licence will be determined on such terms unless, following the making of relevant representations, the licensing authority considers it necessary to reject the application or vary those terms for the purpose of the Licensing Objectives

-13 Racial equality
+13.0 Racial Equality

-13.1 The Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000, places a legal obligation on public authorities to have due regard for the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial backgrounds.

-13.2 When exercising its duties under the licensing act the licensing authority shall ensure that it acts in accordance with those duties referred to in the preceding paragraph, and will monitor the impact and effect of the policy on the promotion of race equality.
+- 13.1 The Race Relations Act 1976, as amended by the Race Relations (Amendment) Act 2000, places a legal obligation on public authorities to have due regard for the need to eliminate unlawful discrimination and to promote equality of opportunity and good relations between persons of different racial backgrounds. - When exercising its duties under the licensing act the licensing authority shall ensure that it acts in accordance with those duties referred to in the preceding paragraph, and will monitor the impact and effect of the policy on the promotion of race equality.

-14 Drugs policies
+14.0 Drugs Policies